 The sunflower farms below offer summer blooms.

 Pro Tip: Bring your own heavy-duty scissors to cut the sunflowers

 • Hamilton Farms

 Hamilton Farms near Lubbock offers cut-your-own fresh sunflowers in June & July.
 You’ll find acres and acres of fresh sunflowers to pick, food trucks, photo ops., feed the animals, and more during their Sunflower Days.

 West, TX (Near Waco)

 Their 2nd annual Sunflower Festival is from May 13 – June 11, 2023.
-Western Bell is hopeful that the sunflowers will be out in May, but they may extend all the fun to June if they are not (due to the weather).
+Western Bell hopes the sunflowers will be out in May, but they may extend all the fun to June if they are not (due to the weather).
 It’s a pick-your-own sunflowers and zinnias farm.
 The city of West is 10 minutes north of Waco.

 $10 Admission fee.
 Tickets go on sale May 1st.